 The fight was easier than it should have been due to Brainburn's 1/day fireball.
 Swarms never hold up well to radius spells.
 Sadly, they had no treasure, or if they did, we had no reliable way of getting to it.
 Looking back, I suppose that I could have molded the earth into clay shapes until we got to the bottom, but hindsight is 20/20.

-Moving on, we encountered the Wailing Face.
-This thing was a pain in the ass.
+Moving on, we encountered the Wailing Face; it was a major pain in the ass.
 It was just a giant demonic face.
 One that dealt sonic damage.
 Lots of it, starting 50' out.
 This fucking thing, we had no way to shut it off and it was the only way forward.
 We were third level and, even as a hardy character with a high Con score, I only had 36hp, and that was the highest in the group (Paddy, in a rare showing, did not have a great Con for his PC).

 Lacking a way to move forward, we picked Brainburn's, uh, brain for information on which way to go.
 He told us of a hidden passage not far from there that would get us bye.
 It led us to a room with two exits, one of which was a magical portal to an area a few miles outside of Waterdeep.
 This would prove the easiest and most reliable way to transport my kingdom's oil into the city.